outcobra/docs/markdown/profiles.en.md

 ## Mario

-Try-Hard UX/UI fanatic, Amateur photographer und wannabe pro drummer
+Try-Hard UX/UI fanatic, Amateur photographer and wannabe pro drummer

 I am mostly responsible for what you see of Outcobra and with what you interact.
 The UX/UI-Design is very fascinating to me because it is one of the most diverse parts of an application and is still human after all.

 My main goal for Outcobra is to create an exciting and comfortable experience for you.

 When I am not busy enhancing your experience with Outcobra, I am most likely challenging myself with photography.
 Lately I could really get me excited about astrophotography.
-I still have to learn a lot but I am quite proud of my latest results.
+I still have to learn a lot, but I am quite proud of my latest results.
 The astrophotography FML wi chani ds schribbe.

-If I am neither holding a mouse nor my camera, I grab my Vic Firth Sticks and take a seat behind a drumset.
+If I am neither holding a mouse nor my camera, I grab my Vic Firth Sticks and take a seat behind a drum set.
 I am also one of four Drummers/Percussionists of the Harmonic Wind Band Ins&Mörigen